Credit Card Payment Processing_Web Ready Header

 Member Service Providers (MSP)

 An MSP is pretty much the same thing as an ISO (see description above).
-But instead of working with Visa, MSPs work with MasterCard.
+But instead of working with Visa, MSPs work with Mastercard.

 Merchant Category Codes (MCC)